Word of Mouth Marketing explains what Word of Mouth Marketing marketing is and how you can leverage it to help grow your business.

 The author says that there is an idea around, originating from The Tipping Point, that word of mouth originates from ultra-hip and ultra-connected talkers.

-My Note: that’s actually an old theory in communication circles based on the idea of “thought leaders”.
+That’s actually an old theory in communication circles based on the idea of “thought leaders”.

 However, the author says that’s not true.